mindstorm38/portablemc/README.md

 # Portable Minecraft Launcher
-A fast, reliable and cross-platform command line Minecraft launcher and API for developers.
+A fast, reliable and cross-platform command-line Minecraft launcher and API for developers.
-This launcher is compatible with the official Minecraft launcher' version specification.
+This launcher is compatible with the official Minecraft launcher's version specification.
 It also includes fast installation of common mod loaders such as Fabric, Forge and Quilt.

 ![PyPI - Version](https://img.shields.io/pypi/v/portablemc?label=PyPI%20version&style=flat-square) &nbsp;![PyPI - Downloads](https://img.shields.io/pypi/dm/portablemc?label=PyPI%20downloads&style=flat-square)